davidedg/aws-metadata-simulator/README.md

 In Linux, to redirect traffic from port 80 to port 8080:

 `sudo iptables -t nat -A OUTPUT -p tcp -d 169.254.169.254 --dport 80 -j DNAT --to-destination 127.0.0.1:8080`

+## Running

+`go run main.go`

+To use a different configuration file, specify its filename as a command line argument:

+`go run main.go other.toml`

 ## Using